Nerium: Effects of poisoning

 Ingestion of this plant can affect the gastrointestinal system, the heart, and the central nervous system.
-The gastrointestinal effects can consist of nausea and vomiting, excess salivation, abdominal pain, diarrhea that may contain blood, and especially in horses, colic.
-Cardiac reactions consist of irregular heart rate, sometimes characterized by a racing heart at first that then slows to below normal further along in the reaction.
-Extremities may become pale and cold due to poor or irregular circulation.
-The effect on the central nervous system may show itself in symptoms such as drowsiness, tremors or shaking of the muscles, seizures, collapse, and even coma that can lead to death.
+The main effect of cardiotoxic glycosides is positive inotropy.
+Glycosides bind to the sarcolemma transmembrane ATPase of cardiac muscle cells and compete with K+ ions, inactivating the enzyme.
+This results in an accumulation of Na+ and Ca2+ ions into the cardiac muscle cells, leading to stronger and faster heart contractions.
+Moreover, the increased amount of extracellular K+ ions may lead to lethal hyperkalemia.
+Therefore, clinical features of oleander poisoning are similar to digoxin toxicity and include nausea, diarrhea, and vomiting due to stimulation of the area postrema of the medulla oblongata, neuropsychic disorders, and pathological motor manifestations.
+Cardiotoxic glycosides are also responsible for stimulating the vagus nerve (leading to sinus bradycardia) and the phrenic nerve (leading to hyperventilation), and lethal brady- and tachyarrhythmias, including asystole and ventricular fibrillation.
 Oleander poisoning can also result in blurred vision, and vision disturbances, including halos appearing around objects.
 Oleander sap can cause skin irritations, severe eye inflammation and irritation, and allergic reactions characterized by dermatitis.

+The severity of the intoxication can vary based on the quantity ingested and an individual's physiological response, as well as the time of symptom onset after oleander ingestion: they can rapidly occur after drinking teas prepared with oleander leaves or roots or develop more slowly due to the ingestion of unprepared plant parts.

 Treatment

 Poisoning and reactions to oleander plants are evident quickly, requiring immediate medical care in suspected or known poisonings of both humans and animals.
 Induced vomiting and gastric lavage are protective measures to reduce absorption of the toxic compounds.
 Activated carbon may also be administered to help absorb any remaining toxins.
 Further medical attention may be required depending on the severity of the poisoning and symptoms.
 Temporary cardiac pacing will be required in many cases (usually for a few days) until the toxin is excreted.

 Digoxin immune fab is the best way to cure an oleander poisoning if inducing vomiting has no or minimal success, although it is usually used only for life-threatening conditions due to side effects.

 Drying of plant materials does not eliminate the toxins.
-It is also hazardous for animals such as sheep, horses, cattle, and other grazing animals, with as little as 100 g being enough to kill an adult horse.
-Plant clippings are especially dangerous to horses, as they are sweet.
-In July 2009, several horses were poisoned in this manner from the leaves of the plant.
-Symptoms of a poisoned horse include severe diarrhea and abnormal heartbeat.
 There is a wide range of toxins and secondary compounds within oleander, and care should be taken around this plant due to its toxic nature.
 Different names for oleander are used around the world in different locations, so, when encountering a plant with this appearance, regardless of the name used for it, one should exercise great care and caution to avoid ingestion of any part of the plant, including its sap and dried leaves or twigs.
 The dried or fresh branches should not be used for spearing food, for preparing a cooking fire, or as a food skewer.
 Many of the oleander relatives, such as the desert rose (Adenium obesum) found in East Africa, have similar leaves and flowers and are equally toxic.